 Do you know the history of Imperial Japan?
-How was your fall and events in the second world war?
-In this article, we will answer all of those questions.
-We recommend that you read our article on imperial Japan by clicking here.
+How was your fall and the events of the second world war?
+In this article, we will answer all these questions.
+We recommend that you read our article on Imperial Japan by clicking here.

-In 1929, with the Great Depression caused by the stock market crash, Japan, like many other countries, was affected by the economic crisis and, to continue with industrialization, Japan had to import the necessary material since, there was a great shortage of this material in the Japanese lands.
+In 1929, with the Great Depression caused by the stock market crash, Japan, as well as several other countries, was affected by the economic crisis and, in order to proceed with industrialization, Japan had to import the necessary material since, there was a great scarcity of this material in the Japanese lands.

-Importing iron, rubber and oil from the Americans, Japan was able to rebuild itself economically and, in order to remain so in the midst of an economic depression, the Japanese saw an opportunity to obtain such materials from China (more specifically in the Manchuria region).
+Importing iron, rubber and oil from the Americans, Japan managed to recover economically and, in order to stay that way in the midst of an economic depression, the Japanese saw an opportunity to obtain such materials from China (more specifically in the Manchuria region).

 The Second Sino-Japanese War

-On the pretext of freeing the Manchu people from that region, Japan, in 1931, invaded and conquered China, establishing a marionette state called Manchukuo.
+With the pretext of freeing the Manchu people from that region, Japan, in 1931, invaded and conquered China, establishing a puppet state called Manchukuo.

-In 1937, there was the Second Sino-Japanese War, which for China was a terrible time to go to war because the Chinese already had their own internal conflict, with nationalists and communists vying for control of the country.
+In 1937, there was the Second Sino-Japanese War, which for China was a bad time to go to war as the Chinese already had their own internal conflict, with nationalists and communists vying for control of the country.

-During this conflict, the Empire of Japan, on December 13, 1937, committed an atrocity, still not very well recognized by the Japanese themselves until today, which became known as the Nanjing Massacre.
+During this conflict, the Empire of Japan, on December 13, 1937, committed an atrocity, still not well recognized by the Japanese themselves to this day, which became known as the Nanking Massacre.

-The episode took place in the Chinese capital of Nanjing where troops from the Imperial Japanese Army murdered a total of 300,000 soldiers and civilians and still committed rape and pillaging throughout Nanjing.
+The episode took place in the Chinese capital of Nanjing where Imperial Japanese Army troops murdered a total of 300,000 soldiers and civilians and still committed rape and looting throughout Nanjing.

 Pacts with the Soviet Union, Germany and Italy

-During the years 1938 and 1939, Japan tried to invade and take the lands of the Soviets, however, the Red Army managed to prevent the Japanese troops from going further and managed to defeat the 7th and 23rd Division of the Imperial Japanese Army.
+During the years of 1938 and 1939, Japan tried to invade and take the lands of the Soviets, however, the Red Army managed to prevent the Japanese troops from going any further and managed to defeat the 7th Division and 23rd Division of the Imperial Japanese Army.

-Since invading the Soviet Union was futile and unviable, the Japanese signed a neutrality pact with the Soviets in 1941 to avoid future conflicts.
+Since invading the Soviet Union was futile and unfeasible, the Japanese signed a neutrality pact with the Soviets in 1941 to avoid future conflicts.

-After the invasion of China and the atrocities committed by the Japanese in the country, the Americans started to turn against the Japanese and public opinion became unfavorable to Japan.
+After the invasion of China and the atrocities committed by the Japanese in the country, the Americans began to turn against the Japanese and public opinion became unfavorable to Japan.

-In 1940, Imperial Japan signed the Tripartite Treaty with Nazi Germany and Fascist Italy and thus, the three countries became the powers of the Axis.
+In 1940, Imperial Japan signed the Tripartite Treaty with Nazi Germany and Fascist Italy and thus, the three countries became the Axis powers.

 The Fall of the Japanese Empire

-In 1941, with the attack on Pearl Harbor and, with the hope of destabilizing the Americans, the Japanese saw an opportunity to extend their empire across Asia.
+In 1941, with the attack on Pearl Harbor and, with the hope of destabilizing the Americans, the Japanese saw an opportunity to extend their empire throughout Asia.

-In 1942, Japan began to suffer significant losses in battles over air, land and sea.
-Japanese military strategists began to become aware of the unfavorable difference between the industrial potential of the Empire of Japan and that of the United States.
+In 1942, Japan began to take significant losses in air, land and sea battles.
+Japanese military strategists began to become aware of the unfavorable gap between the industrial potential of the Empire of Japan and that of the United States.

-In 1943, Japan began to fight on the defensive and remained so for the rest of the war.
-In 1944, the Allied forces had already neutralized all Japanese strategic bases, which left the Japanese economy in shambles and the country was no longer able to supply its armies.
-And then, the Americans launched a bombing campaign in Japan, starting with incendiary bombs.
+In 1943, Japan began fighting on the defensive and remained so for the rest of the war.
+By 1944, Allied forces had neutralized all Japanese strategic bases, which left the Japanese economy in shambles and the country no longer had the means to supply its armies.
+And so, the Americans launched a bombing campaign on Japan, starting with firebombs.

-In 1945, with the intention of making the Japanese surrender, the Americans dropped two atomic bombs on Hiroshima and Nagasaki on August 6 and August 9, respectively.
-With the war already lost, on August 15, 1945 the Empire of Japan surrenders to the United States and thus, Japan recognized its defeat in the Second World War.
+In 1945, with the intention of getting the Japanese to surrender, the Americans dropped two atomic bombs on Hiroshima and Nagasaki on August 6 and August 9, respectively.
+With the war already lost, on August 15, 1945 the Empire of Japan surrendered to the United States and thus, Japan acknowledged its defeat in World War II.

-After Japan's surrender, the United States occupied the country, initiating a process of reconstruction and demilitarization of Japan.
-With this, the Empire of Japan was dissolved in 1947 and a new constitution was established, abolishing the Meiji Constitution of 1889, giving rise to to Modern Japan.
+After the surrender of Japan, the United States occupied the country initiating a process of reconstruction and demilitarization of Japan.
+With this, the Empire of Japan was dissolved in 1947 and a new constitution was established, abolishing the Meiji Constitution of 1889, giving rise to Modern Japan.

 Did you like the article?
-So comment and share with friends.
+Then comment and share with friends.
 We also recommend reading: